 As part of obtaining reasonable assurance about whether the City's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit.
-Also in accordance with the Uniform Guidance, we examined, on a test basis, evidence about the City's compliance with the types of compliance requirements described in the "U.S. Office of Management and Budget (OMB) Compliance Supplement" applicable to each of its major federal programs for the purpose of expressing an opinion on the City's compliance with those requirements and for compliance with federal statutes, regulations, and the terms and conditions of its federal awards applicable to its federal programs.
 While our audit provides a reasonable basis for our opinion, it does not provide a legal determination on the City's compliance with those requirements.
-The results of our tests disclosed one instance of noncompliance or other matters that is required to be reported under Government Auditing Standards, the Uniform Guidance or Minnesota statutes which is described below:
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported in accordance with Government Auditing Standards or Minnesota statutes.